Shakir Hamzah: Home United

 Shakir was released by Tampines following the conclusion of the 2017 S.League season due to disciplinary issues.
-He was subsequently signed by Home United for the 2018 Singapore Premier League season.
+He was subsequently signed by Home United for the newly revamp 2018 Singapore Premier League season.

 Kedah Darul Aman

-Shakir signed for the MSL club, Kedah Darul Aman for the 2019 season.
-His first season for the Malaysian side was a success; playing as a centre back, he scored 4 goals for the club and was the only Kedah Darul Aman player to be named in the 2019 MSL Team of the Season while also helping his side to the 2019 Malaysia FA Cup Final.
+On 12 December 2018, Shakir signed for Malaysia Super League club, Kedah Darul Aman for the 2019 season.
+His first season for the Malaysian side was a success; playing as a centre back, he scored 4 goals for the club and was named in the 2019 Malaysia Super League 'Team of the Season' while also helping his side advancing all the way to the 2019 Malaysia FA Cup Final.
 Shakir won the 2019 Malaysia FA Cup in his first season with the club.

-Perak FC
+Perak

-In December 2020, Shakir had joined Perak FC a year after joining Kedah Darul Aman.
+In December 2020, Shakir had joined Perak a year after joining Kedah Darul Aman.

 In May 2021, Shakir left Perak after mutually consenting to termination of his contract due to Perak's financial problems.

 Tanjong Pagar United

 On 16 July 2021, Shakir officially signed for Tanjong Pagar United and return to Singapore Premier League.
-Shakir make his first appearance for Tanjong Pagar against Geylang International FC when Delwinder Singh was injured before the match and replaced him.
-His debut appearance saw him scoring an own goal in a 3-1 defeat.
+Shakir make his first appearance for Tanjong Pagar against Geylang International when Delwinder Singh was injured before the match and replaced him.
+His debut appearance saw him scoring an own goal in a 3–1 defeat.

+Geylang International

+On 21 January 2024, Shakir joined Geylang International on a free transfer ahead of the 2024–25 Singapore Premier League season.
+On his official debut for the club on 10 May, he scored his goal in a 2–2 draw against Balestier Khalsa with a rocket towards the top right corner of the net.